Operational Guide

 Measuring the Cognitive Cost of Meeting Interruption Chains

-Scheduling a 30-minute meeting in the middle of a three-hour block does not cost 30 minutes of productivity.
-Due to biological focus recovery limits, it shatters the entire block.
+Scheduling a 30-minute meeting in the middle of a three-hour block doesn't cost 30 minutes of productivity.
+Because refocusing after an interruption takes real time and effort (Mark et al., 2008), a single meeting can fracture the whole block.

 In simple terms: What this means for your daily work is that a single mid-morning meeting doesn't just take 30 minutes of your time—it completely destroys your ability to do deep, focused work for hours before and after.